Space-time nature of causality: Partitions, state and probabilistic space, and symbolic trajectories

 Given the partition $\mathcal{C}^{XY}(m)$, we define a transition matrix $\Pi(m)$ where the element $\Pi(m)_{ij}=1$ if the cell $\mathfrak{c}^{XY}_i(m)$ is the pre-image of the cell $\mathfrak{c}^{XY}_j(m)$ (i.e., there is a dynamical evolution from cell $\mathfrak{c}^{XY}_{i}$ to cell $\mathfrak{c}^{XY}_{j}$).

 We define a \textit{transition matrix of order-$m$ ($\Pi\wp(m)$)} as:

 A partition is defined as an order-$m$ if it generates a transition matrix of order $m$.

-We adopt a partition defined by marginal probabilities because we want to define informational measures that quantify the predictability one has to predict the state of one variable by measuring only the state of the other variable.
+We adopt a partition defined by marginal probabilities because we want to define informational measures that quantify the predictability one has to predict the state of one variable by measuring only the state of the other variable, assuming that variables are being measured by a physical process, i.e., there is a measurement resolution.